parzival-space/Linux-Guides/virtualization/basic-vm.md

   VGA PCI Pass-through without an attached physical monitor, keyboard or mouse.

 ### VFIO Community
-If you help or want to connect with other virtual machine users you can join the VFIO Discord at https://discord.gg/f63cXwH.
+If you need help or want to connect with other virtual machine users you can join the VFIO Discord at https://discord.gg/f63cXwH.

 Thanks for following this guide, and happy virtualization!